jeffreykegler/hoonlint/misc/whitespace.md

 running, jogging or backdented hoon.
 Most irregular hoons do not contain a gap.

-TODO: Corner cases, including BARCAB.
-Re BARCAB: ohAitch asks,
-"Is this not just a battery hoon + single "backdented" same-line child?"
-Any other tall irregular hoons?

 # Fixed arity hoons

 The flagship Hoon whitespace strategy is backdenting.